juniorsundar/neorg-extras/README.md

 The node you want doesn't exist yet, and you want to create one with the title currently present in the Telescope search.
-This will drop the new node with unique filename into a `vault` folder in the workspace root.
+This will drop the new node with unique filename into a `roam_base_directory` folder in the workspace root.

-> [!NOTE]
-> TODO Change the vault folder default.

 ### Function